Spain and Portugal's plight dominates Ibero-American meet

 "Spain has to help us here," she told a business forum.

-Spanish banks, crippled by the collapse in 2008 of a 10-year building boom, have slashed lending to focus on recapitalizing to compensate for hundreds of billions of euros in bad loans.
+Spanish banks, crippled by the collapse in 2008 of a 10-year building boom, have slashed lending to focus on recapitalising to compensate for hundreds of billions of euros in bad loans.

 Flemming Barton, analyst at CM Capital Markets in Madrid, warned against anyone getting their hopes up too high.